emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The completion of each inner method is signalled by an Intermediate-Result TLV.
-Where the Intermediate-Result TLV indicates failure, an Error TLV SHOULD also be included.
+Where the Intermediate-Result TLV indicates failure, an Error TLV SHOULD also be included, using the most descriptive error code possible.
 The Intermediate-Result TLV may be accompanied by another TLV indicating that the server wishes to perform a subsequent authentication.
 When the authentication sequence completes, the server MUST send a Result